 Objective: The objective for this sub-element is to provide traffic data including traffic volumes and accidents for performance based planning.
-HAMPO efforts include in-house traffic counting to supplement or verify GDOT's annual count effort.
-Accident data is used are analyzed for "hot spots" used for performance based planning.
+HAMPO efforts include in-house traffic counting to

 Previous Work: Complete 2017 traffic counts with truck classifications at the major freight generators.
-Accessed

-"GEARS" (Georgia Electronic Accident Reporting System) and analyzed data for system monitoring.
+Accessed "GEARS" (Georgia Electronic Accident Reporting System) and analyzed data for system monitoring.
 Updated the GIS data set (maps) using GDOT's prior year, traffic study and HAMPO traffic counts and posted these to the web site for access by the developers.